Beer makes a good servant but a very bad master; a short story.

 Beer makes a good servant but a very bad master.

 "I’m just not going to give up beer for Lent any more.
-It hurts too much; perhaps chocolates next year; and mushrooms," he added, jokingly.
+It hurts too much; perhaps chocolates next year.
+And that mushrooms filling seems to trouble me," he added, jokingly.

 “Right, I’ll start tonight,” he said with a wink.